leapdao/leapdao-website/src/posts/colony-reputation-holacracy.md

 <img src="/img/blog/cute-pie.png" alt="reputation pie chart">

 If you are interested in what we are doing, join the conversation on our [Slack](http://join.leapdao.org) or follow us on [Twitter](https://twitter.com/leapdao).
-LeapDAO is a very small independent team incubated by [Status.im](https://incubate.status.im/projects/) and running on the Ethereum Foundation grant.
+LeapDAO is a small independent team incubated by [Status.im](https://our.status.im/leapdao-to-join-incubate-family-as-our-fourth-incubatee/) and running on the Ethereum Foundation grant.
 We are looking for active people to join our core research and development.